rubenfiszel/master-thesis/src/rbpf.md

 ## Quaternion

-Quaternions are extensions of complex numbers but with 3 imaginary parts.
+Quaternions are extensions of complex numbers with 3 imaginary parts.
 Unit quaternions can be used to represent orientation, also referred to as attitude.
-Quaternions algebra make rotation composition simple and quaternions avoid the issue of gimbal lock.
-In all filters presented, they will be used to represent the attitude.
+Quaternions algebra make rotation composition simple and quaternions avoid the issue of gimbal lock [^gimbal].
+In all filters presented,  quaternions represent the attitude.

 $$\mathbf{q} = (q.r, q.i, q.j, q.k)^t = (q.r, \boldsymbol{\varrho})^T$$

 Quaternion rotations composition is: $q_2 q_1$ which results in $q_1$ being rotated by the rotation represented by $q_2$.
 From this, we can deduce that angular velocity integrated over time is simply $q^t$ if $q$ is the local quaternion rotation by unit of time.
+The product of two quaternions (also called Hamilton product) is computable by regrouping the same type of imaginary and real components together and accordingly to the identity:

+$$i^2=j^2=k^2=ijk=-1$$

 Rotation of a vector by a quaternion is done by: $q v q^*$ where $q$ is the quaternion representing the rotation, $q^*$ its conjugate and $v$ the vector to be rotated.
+The conjugate of a quaternion is:

+$$q^* = - \frac{1}{2} (q + iqi + jqj + kqk)$$

 The distance of between two quaternions, useful as an error metric is defined by the squared Frobenius norms of attitude matrix differences [@markley_averaging_2007].